-Together with anti-discrimination, consumer protection, and disclosure laws, CRA remains a key element of the regulatory framework for the nation’s banks, encouraging the provision of mortgage loans, small business loans, investments and other financial services in their local communities and the nation’s low- and moderate-income neighborhoods.
+Together with anti-discrimination, consumer protection and disclosure laws, CRA remains a key element of the regulatory framework for the nation’s banks, encouraging the provision of mortgage loans, small business loans, investments and other financial services in their local communities and the nation’s low- and moderate-income (LMI) neighborhoods.

 Although CRA ratings are inflated, the law has proven to change institutional behavior and leveraged significant increases in lending and investment in LMI communities.
-Recently, researchers at the Philadelphia Federal Reserve Bank found that when census tracts lose CRA eligibility it leads to about a 10 percent or greater decrease in purchase mortgage lending by CRA-regulated lenders.
+Recently, researchers at the Philadelphia Federal Reserve Bank found that when census tracts lose CRA eligibility, it leads to about a 10% or greater decrease in purchase mortgage lending by CRA-regulated lenders.
 Nonbanks help offset about half, but not all, of the decrease in purchase originations by CRA lenders.
-Similarly, the Federal Reserve researchers found losses in small business lending also based on a national sample, with the largest effects in inner city neighborhoods.
+Similarly, the Federal Reserve researchers also found losses in small business lending based on a national sample, with the largest effects in inner-city neighborhoods.

 Defending the affordable housing goals and other obligations

-In the secondary mortgage market, Fannie Mae and Freddie Mac (“the Enterprises”) have “an affirmative obligation to facilitate the financing of affordable housing for low- and moderate-income families…while maintaining a strong financial condition and a reasonable economic return.”
-The Enterprises have affordable housing goals, which require the Enterprises to purchase a set percentage of mortgages to finance single family and multifamily housing for low- and moderate-income borrowers and communities.
-For 2018-2020, each Enterprise has an annual low-income affordable housing goal, for example, for their single family mortgage purchases set at 24% for properties with borrowers with income of no greater than 80 percent of area median income.
-Each also has a multifamily goal to purchase multifamily residential housing that finances315,000 units affordable to low-income families.
+In the secondary mortgage market, Fannie Mae and Freddie Mac (the Enterprises) have “an affirmative obligation to facilitate the financing of affordable housing for low- and moderate-income families…while maintaining a strong financial condition and a reasonable economic return.”
+The Enterprises have affordable housing goals, which require them to purchase a set percentage of mortgages to finance single family and multifamily housing for low- and moderate- income borrowers and communities.
+For 2018-2020, each Enterprise has an annual low-income affordable housing goal.
+For example, their single family mortgage purchases are set at 24% for properties with borrowers with income of no greater than 80% of area median income.
+Each also has a multifamily goal to purchase multifamily residential housing that finances 315,000 units affordable to low-income families.

 As a result of their affordable housing goals, the Enterprises have provided leadership in developing loan products and flexible underwriting guidelines and have taken other steps to increase the flow of responsible mortgage credit to low- and moderate-income borrowers and communities.
 For example, the willingness of the Enterprises to purchase three-percent down payment mortgage loans from financial institutions in the primary market over the years has provided homeownership opportunities to millions of working families across the country.